petepm/Singleton/lyrics.md

 ## Verse 2

-Hm cliche bout quantity of fishies
+This cliche bout quantity of fishies
 The sea
 Got me
 No arm floatees
+Ow hey
-Old rod bent and waiting
+That old rod bent off awkwardly
-A master baiting furiously
+But it's baited masterfully

 And the memories assaulting sleep
 And dreams